10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 7. Kadavu

 Sitting on the southern borders of Fiji, Kadavu is definitely a destination of adventure.
-It’s home to the world’s fourth-largest barrier reef, a variety of advanced surf breaks, traditional Fijian villages and too many breathtaking waterfalls to count.
-It’s a place where time seems to stand still, so if you want to escape from the stresses of the modern world, Kadavu isn’t a bad place to come to.
+It’s home to the world’s fourth-largest barrier reef, various advanced surf breaks, traditional Fijian villages and too many breathtaking waterfalls to count.
+It’s a place where time seems to stand still, so if you want to escape from the stresses of the modern world, Kadavu is the perfect place to escape it all.
 Learn more in The Complete Guide to Kadavu.

-10 Places that are Off the Beaten Track in Fiji© Matana Beach Resort
+10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 8. Lautoka

 Despite being the second-most populated town in Fiji, Lautoka is still only visited by around 3% of tourists.
 If you’re wanting an urban-style stay in Fiji that’s also off the beaten track, try Lautoka.
 Often described as a “better Nadi”, Lautoka has an interesting Indian flair thanks to its lively Indo-Fijian population.
-It’s a great place for shopping and dining, accessing the Koroyanitu National Park, while the surrounding area has a good selection of resorts, luxury and budget hotels and more.
+It’s a great place for shopping and dining and accessing the Koroyanitu National Heritage Park, while the surrounding area has a good selection of resorts, luxury and budget hotels and more.
+Learn more about this gem, which is hidden in plain sight in the 10 Best Things to Do in Lautoka.

-10 Places that are Off the Beaten Track in Fiji© Maksym Kozlenko on Wikipedia
+10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 9. Lakeba